documentnode/documentnode.io/release-notes/relnotes-1.2.144.md

 We can also change the content template and directory template.
 A content template is used to generate a web page from a Markdown file or rich text file.
 A directory template is used to create a web page from a folder.

-While more and more content and directory templates will be added gradually, we will also make it highly customisable so that users can easily create templates by themselves, using HTML/CSS/JavaScript.
+While more and more content and directory templates will be added gradually, we will also make it highly customizable so that users can easily create templates by themselves, using HTML/CSS/JavaScript.

-Additionally, from this dialogue, we can inject arbitray code inside &lt;head&gt;&lt;/head&gt; or &lt;body&gt;&lt;/body&gt; from this dialogue.
+Additionally, from this dialogue, we can inject arbitrary code inside `<head></head> or <body></body>` from this dialogue.

-This dialogue will be further improved to add more global site settings.
+This dialog will be further improved to add more global site settings.
 Please stay tuned.